modotte/P2PAnimalNoise/README.md

   reflect your Stardew Valley installation folder path.
 3. Run `dotnet build --configuration Release`.
 Remember, ***DO NOT*** omit/skip `--configuration Release` option when building for test run.

+## License

+This mod is released under the GPL-3.0 license.
+For more details, please see LICENSE file.

 ## See Also